paulmillr/es6-shim/README.md

 Provides compatibility shims so that legacy JavaScript engines behave as closely as possible to ECMAScript 6 (Harmony).

+Project targets ES5-supported engines.
+With [ES5-shim](https://github.com/kriskowal/es5-shim) it would also work in older browsers.

 ## Installation

     npm install es6-shim